An amazing story in itself is how Melina and I met.

 We secured a spot where the crowd was more dispersed, leaving us enough room to dance freely without knocking anyone’s drinks over, or getting grabbed by passing Argentinos (yes, it happened a lot.)

 The music echoing throughout the club was cumbia, so I tried my best to dance to seductive serenading Spanish guitars.

 A couple of the girls bought two bottles of champagne for us to share, which was really nice.
 Buying these bottles wasn’t like the extortion of booth bottle service in Canada, but was at an affordable 250 pesos (around 22 bucks).
-Interestingly, when poured, the champagne was mixed with an energy drink called speed, which is how the girls must be able to stay up so late.
+Interestingly, when poured, the champagne was mixed with an energy drink, which is how the girls must be able to stay up so late.
 With only a fuzzy concern of the health hazards of mixing the two, I drank a couple of glasses.

 If it wasn’t full enough, now the club was officially bumpin’ (no really, people were bumping their heads on the walls with nowhere to go).
-Our space had been overrun by others seeking refuge from the massive dancefloor of bodies.
-A couple of friends of the girls came by our table, which was a nice excuse for me to stop dancing awkwardly, and practice my Castellano.
+Our space had been overrun by others seeking refuge from the massive dancefloor of sweaty bodies.
+A couple of friends of the girls came to our table, which was a nice excuse for me to stop dancing awkwardly, and practice my Castellano.
 One of the guys had already popped my western space-bubble the moment I felt his saliva speckle on my cheek, yelling in my ear over the loud music.
 Okay, nice, good talk.